Why a great LinkedIn profile?

 Your LinkedIn profile can make the difference between your being shortlisted or rejected from a job you have applied for.

-If you don’t have a LinkedIn profile that is almost always viewed negatively and with suspicion.
-Also it’s such a dominant advertiser of jobs you might be missing out on 75% of potential roles.
+Also it’s such a dominant advertiser of jobs and used by all headhunters such that you might be missing out on 80% of potential roles.

-It is also a key part of your professional brand: an employer recently said to me “we want clients to be able to see our employees’ LinkedIn profiles: especially if we are expecting them to pay us a lot of money for them!”.
-Another said of a candidate applying to a senior role “how can this person claim a good network and contacts if they’re not even on LinkedIn?”.
+It is also a key part of your professional brand: an employer recently said to me “we want clients to be able to see our employees’ LinkedIn profiles: especially if we are expecting them to pay us a lot of money for them!”
+Another said of a candidate applying to a senior role “How can this person claim a good network and contacts if they’re not even on LinkedIn?”.
 While one could argue with that, it’s probably a widely shared view.

 Key steps to creating a great LinkedIn profile